nandrian-usc/DSCI560-HW2/README.md

 .\dsci560H4\Script\activate
 ```

 ii.
-Ensure that "(dsci560H4)" appeared in the left side of command prompt line.
+Ensure that "(dsci560H4)" text appeared in the left side of command prompt line.

 iii.
 Check existing dependency of empty environment by running: (this should show empty)